maffinyep/seranade-docs/encryption/readme.md

     GRANT monitor TO monitor-charlie;
     ```

-Then the dataset can be encypted using TDE (Transparent Data Encryption) on server side.
+Then the dataset can be encrypted using TDE (Transparent Data Encryption) on the server side.

-## Client side
+## Client-side

-### Login
+### Login - First Access

-The KeyStore API must be a trusted microservice.
-It allows to:

-1. Don't save `Key` on client app
-2. Regenerate `Key` when needed (forgot `Secret`, reset client app)

 ```mermaid
 sequenceDiagram